zenprospect/slate/source/includes/_organizations.md

 ```

-This endpoint enriches a company based on the domain parameter passed in.
+This endpoint enriches a company with info such as industry, company size, etc. based on the domain parameter passed in.

 `GET https://www.zenprospect.com/api/v1/organizations/enrich`